Read hay statistics and data about the Goulburn and Murray Valley regions.

 Change in price is the change since the last report.
 Hay quoted is sourced and delivered locally, GST exclusive unless stated otherwise.
 It should be noted that local prices quoted may not be the cheapest available, sourcing it from another region may be more affordable, and buyers are encouraged to evaluate all options.
 Prices are indicative to a mid-range shedded product, and based on the best indication of market value at the time of reporting.
 It should be noted there is a wide variation in quality of hay, prices for a mid-range product will not reflect the weighted average of trade.
 Prices will naturally vary based on the product quantity and quality, buyer/seller relationship and the size of the trade.

-- Demand is steady in the region.
-There is limited cereal and pasture hay available in the region.
+- Demand continues is very strong in the region and hay is moving.
+Enquiry is coming from both inside and outside the region.
+There is limited lucerne, cereal and pasture hay in the region.

-- It has been reported canola is available in the region for $240 - $300/t on farm.
+- It has been reported canola is available in the region from $300/t on farm.

 - Straw: +/-0 ($130 to $190/t).
 Prices remain steady this week.